ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-chain-of-thought-annotation.md

 reasoning.
 We can improve annotation accuracy by applying the same chain-of-thought techniques in our prompts.

-> My thesis: annotation is also a reasoning task... we can improve annotation accuracy
+> My thesis is that annotation is also a reasoning task... we can improve
-> by applying the same chain-of-thought techniques in our prompts.
+> annotation accuracy by applying the same chain-of-thought techniques in our
+> prompts.

 ## Annotation is also a reasoning task
 <!--